 - Channel the entire group’s memories and interactions with the recipient

 - Suggest gifts based on recipient’s personality and interests by getting input from everyone in the group

 - Present a more curated selection of gifts to avoid overwhelming users

 - Support users on a tight budget by pooling funds

 To determine the ideal flow for a collaborative gift giving feature, we invited our colleagues to participate in a gamestorming workshop.

 First, we asked the group to work together to come up with a hypothetical gift for a colleague who wasn’t in the room.
 This helped get them in the right headspace, and begin thinking about the process of collaborative gifting.

 We then gave each person a set of cards with different words related to gift giving, and had them individually do a card sort to define clear stages of the gift giving process and the components that would fall under each stage.
 Each person shared their ideas, and then repeated the activity once more as a group, incorporating everyone’s input.
 Doing the activity individually first was important to avoid groupthink.

 The gamestorming workshop helped us map out what the flow of the GiftTogether feature might look like, enabling us to jump into the designing stage of the project.

 Through the insights we gathered from our research, we were able to determine what stages should be considered in order to create an intuitive flow, and what each stage might consist of.
-A brainstorming session led Nancy and I to create the following categories, along with each one's potential components.
+A brainstorming session led us to create the following categories, along with each one's potential components.